P.J.'s Smoke "N"

 four-and-a-half hours and reconstituted into their own juice, kind of

-like a demi-glaze.
 The Pig Pile combines pulled pork, house potato chips, cole slaw and a ranch drizzle.

 The mac and cheese, full-